APAF-bioinformatics/ProteomeScholaR/README.md

 ## Setup Instructions

-1. Install RStudio Desktop and R if you haven't already (use button above) 1a.
-Install RTools (match version numbers to your R install) if you are on Windows.
+1. Install RStudio Desktop and R if you haven't already (use button above).
+2. (If you are on WindowS).
+Install RTools (match version numbers to your R install).
-2. Download the setup script using the button above (right click + save as)
+3. Download the setup script using the button above (right click + save as)
-3. Open the downloaded file in RStudio
+4. Open the downloaded file in RStudio
-4. Change the project name at the top of the script (optional: specify custom directory)
+5. Change the project name at the top of the script (optional: specify custom directory)
-5. Run the entire script (Ctrl+A then Ctrl+Enter)
+6. Run the entire script (Ctrl+A then Ctrl+Enter)
-6. A new RStudio project will open automatically with all required files and structure
+7. A new RStudio project will open automatically with all required files and structure

 ## What Gets Set Up